TomoTom0/yt_TypstCompile_withSvg/README.md

 - [ ] enable to paste image directly from clipboard on VSCode

+## Updates

+- 2024/12/9: if multiple pages are included in the drawio file, the pages are separated on converting vector images.
+- 2024/11/7: drawio, pdf images are converted to typst-safe vector images.
+- 2024/11/6: svg images are converted to typst-safe vector images.

 ## References

 The templates are based on the following repository:

 - `chantakan_master-thesis-template_modified.typ`: https://github.com/ut-khanlab/master_thesis_template_for_typst

+## License

+MIT License